GNOME/librsvg/devel-docs/compiling.rst

 -  GObject-introspection information for language bindings.
 -  Vala language bindings.

-Some of the artifacts above are optional; please see the section on `compile-time options <#compile-time-options>`_ below for details.
+Some of the artifacts above are optional; please see the section :ref:`compile_time_options` below for details.

 It is perfectly fine to `ask the maintainer
 <https://gitlab.gnome.org/GNOME/librsvg/-/blob/main/README.md#maintainers>`_